Meatballs in Tomato Sauce

 - 3 garlic cloves, minced

-In a large bowl, combine the ground meats, egg, the finely chopped onion, the bread crumbs, pine nuts, cheese, parsley, oregano, 1 Tbs. of the basil, the salt and pepper.
-Using your hands, gently but thoroughly blend the ingredients.
-Form the mixture into meatballs about 2 inches in diameter.
-Set aside.
+To make the meatballs, in a large bowl, combine the ground meats, egg, onion, bread crumbs, pine nuts, cheese, parsley, oregano and basil.
+Season with the salt and pepper.
+Using your hands, mix gently but thoroughly.
+Form the mixture into meatballs about 2 inches (5 cm) in diameter.

-In a small Dutch oven over medium heat, warm the olive oil.
-Add the chopped onion and sauté until softened, 4 to 5 minutes.
-Add the garlic and sauté for 30 seconds.
-Stir in the diced tomatoes and wine and bring to a boil.
-Drop the meatballs into the sauce, gently spooning the sauce over them.
+To make the sauce, in a large, heavy saucepan over medium heat, warm the olive oil.
+Add the onion and cook, stirring frequently, until softened, 4 to 5 minutes.
+Add the garlic and cook for 30 seconds.
+Stir in the tomatoes with their juices and the wine and bring to a simmer.
+Lower the meatballs into the sauce, gently spooning the sauce over them.
 Bring to a simmer, reduce the heat to medium-low, cover and cook until the meatballs are firm and cooked through, 20 to 30 minutes.

 Remove from the heat and let stand for 5 minutes.
-Stir in the remaining 2 Tbs. basil.
-Divide the meatballs and tomato sauce among warmed plates and serve immediately.
+Stir in the basil.
+Transfer the meatballs and tomato sauce to a large shallow bowl and serve immediately.
 Serves 4.